-Figure 8.
+Figure 7.
 Seafloor images taken at Mictlan Knoll during ROV QUEST Dives 357 (B, C), 363 (A, E), and 364 (D-F).
 (A-C) Oil whips and sheets (arrows) floating in the water.
 Old whips and sheets apparently lost buoyancy and pile-up at the seafloor.
 (D-F) Flow structures of heavy oil.
 Scale bar all images 50 cm.
 All images courtesy of MARUM.

-Figure 9.
-Maps of Chapopote Knoll: (A) AUV-based bathymetry draped over ship-based bathymetry and approximate positions of flares.
+Figure 8.
+Maps of Chapopote Knoll (see Fig. 2 for location): (A) AUV-based bathymetry draped over ship-based bathymetry and areas of flares (yellow).
 The box shows the area in (B).
 (B) ROV QUEST dive tracks and main study sites plotted on AUV-based bathymetry.